openebs/mayastor-docs/reference/basic-architecture.md

 - Creates, exports, and manages volume controller objects hosted on that node.
 - Creates and exposes replicas from DiskPools hosted on that node over NVMe-TCP.

-When an io-engine pod starts running, an init container attempts to verify connectivity to the agent-core in the namespace where Mayastor has been deployed.
-If a connection is established, the Mayastor container is started, and the instance performs registration with the control plane.
-In this way, the agent-core maintains a registry of nodes and their current states.
+Before the io-engine pod starts running, an init container attempts to verify connectivity to the agent-core in the namespace where Mayastor has been deployed.
+If a connection is established, the io-engine pod registers itself over gRPC to the agent-core.
+In this way, the agent-core maintains a registry of nodes and their supported api-versions.

 The scheduling of these pods is determined declaratively by using a DaemonSet specification.
 By default, a nodeSelector field is used within the pod spec to select all worker nodes to which the user has attached the label `openebs.io/engine=mayastor` as recipients of an io-engine pod.
 In this way, the node count and location are set appropriately to the hardware configuration of the worker nodes, and the capacity and performance demands of the cluster.